Tas-Silġ: Archaeological remains

-An Italian Mission led the first excavations in between 1963 and 1972 and identified the sanctuary.
+An Italian Mission led the first excavations between 1963 and 1972 and identified the sanctuary.
 From 1996 to 2005 the University of Malta and an Italian team started another excavation project to clean other layers of sediments.
 The site is shielded by a cover to protect it from further erosion.

-Heritage Malta runs the conservation of Tas-Silġ, although the site is closed to the public, it may be visited by groups on appointment.
+Heritage Malta runs the conservation of Tas-Silġ; although the site is closed to the public, it may be visited by groups on appointment.
 Efforts to conserve the site are ongoing, with curators hoping that the road bisecting the site in two will someday be re-routed.